Terms Glossary

 Slush Fund

 Definition and meaning of slush fund: A slush fund refers to a pool of money that is used for illicit or unethical purposes, particularly in the context of politics and governance.
-This fund is often used to finance activities that are kept hidden from public scrutiny, such as bribery, campaign finance violations, or other forms of political corruption.
-The existence of slush funds poses a significant threat to the integrity and transparency of democratic processes.
+Typically, slush funds are used to finance activities that evade public scrutiny, such as bribery, campaign finance violations, or other forms of corruption.

-Slush funds are typically comprised of unregulated or unreported funds.
-The sources of these funds can vary – they might be generated from kickbacks, embezzled public funds, or donations from private entities seeking to curry favor with public officials.
-The secretive nature of these funds means that they are not subject to the usual financial oversight or reporting requirements, making them a potent tool for corruption.
+These funds often come from unregulated or undisclosed sources, such as kickbacks, embezzled public funds, or donations from private entities seeking favors.
+Due to their secretive nature, slush funds are not subject to regular financial oversight or reporting requirements, making them a potent tool for corruption.

 Social Democracy